 In many cases, the condition leads to significant social embarrassment, anxiety, and depression among the patients.
-In most severe cases, functional blindness resulting from sudden, persistent, involuntary closure of eye might be risky to patient and others, for example, while driving.
-Accurate diagnosis and timely management along with patient education are key elements to improve the quality of life of these patients.
+In most severe cases, functional blindness resulting from sudden, persistent, involuntary closure of the eye might be risky to the patient and others, such as driving.
+Accurate diagnosis and timely management, along with patient education, are key elements to improve the quality of life of these patients.

-Microvascular decompression is the only therapeutic modality addressing the underlying cause and thereby leading to a complete cure with an average success rate of 85%.
+Microvascular decompression is the only therapeutic modality that addresses the underlying cause, thereby leading to a complete cure with an average success rate of 85%.